- Microsoft Flight Simulator X was the most popular flight simulator until the new 2020 version

 - Install both files.

-- After you have installed both files restart your computer and try running Flight Simulator X again.
+- Restart your computer and try running Flight Simulator X again.

 - Go to Settings > Display Settings.

 - Choose Customize > Graphic Tab and check Preview DirectX 10.